faelenor/SpinningCubes/README.md

 ## 8. API drawcalls
 Jennifer

-## 9. Texture book / Animated Texture
+## 9. Animated Texture
-Francis
+Using an array of textures representing a spinning cube and using a script to animate them.

 ## 10. 2D texture